Published 31 Jan 2023

 An incident management system should be as agile and mobile as the organization it supports, and often, paper-based workflows become more of a hindrance, especially for teams located in different geographical areas.
 SafetyCulture allows you to create incident management system checklists using a mobile and web app so data is automatically saved in the cloud and can be shared easily without leaving the app.
 Download SafetyCulture as your incident management solution so your organization can achieve the following:

 - Do away with paper forms and physical documents

-- Use photos of incidents and other medial files to provide more detailed reports
+- Use photos of incidents and other media files to provide more detailed reports

-- Automatically generate web and PDF reports to share with incident management teams
+- Generate comprehensive web and PDF reports to share with incident management teams

 - Save inspection and all pertinent data in the cloud for easy access anytime, anywhere